 Pros

 I have to say, the functionality around the balance was a pleasant surprise.
-It stands out from the rest of the invoice generators when it comes to adding a discount per item or on total (percentage or value), adding additional charges, or showing the total in words—although not many would need it.
+It stands out from the other invoice generators when adding a discount per item or on total (percentage or value), adding additional charges, or showing the total in words—although not many would need it.

 Almost all fields are editable, which could be a great workaround if you need an invoice in a particular language.